Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

+Different from cartesian models such as CAMP~\cite{CAMP} and HotPP~\citep{HotPP} using fully symmetric tensor directly, we futher reduce redundant traces, utilizing its highest-weight irreducible components, fully symmetric, traceless Cartesian tensors which serve as the Cartesian analogue of spherical harmonics.
 Edge attributes with higher rank can capture more fine-grained directional information.
-In practice, we typically set $\ell_{\mathrm{max}} = 3$, consistent with common choices in spherical tensor models.
-Different from cartesian models such as CAMP~\cite{CAMP} and HotPP~\citep{HotPP} using fully symmetric tensor directly, we futher reduce redundant traces, utilizing its highest-weight irreducible components, fully symmetric, traceless Cartesian tensors which serve as the Cartesian analogue of spherical harmonics.
+In practice, we typically set $\ell_{\mathrm{max}} = 3$, consistent with common choices in ST models.
 The constant here is used to ensure that $\prescript{(\nu_2;\nu_2;1)}{}{\mathbf{E}_{ij}}$ can contract to $\hat{\mathbf{r_{ij}}}$~\citep{Angular}.
-Here, we employ decomposition matrices to derive $\prescript{(\nu_2;\nu_2;1)}{}{\mathbf{E}_{ij}}$ and it can alternatively be constructed via outer products followed by recursive trace subtraction~\citep{ICT_detrace}.